syrop/syrop.github.io/_posts/2019-06-08-preventing-canceling-of-coroutine.markdown

 The above line of code literally does nothing, so off course children of this [`Job`][job] will not be canceled when this empty implementation of `cancel()` is called.

 I wrote some dummy code to demonstrate the behavior of `NonCancellable` in my playground project.
-The reader can still see it in a [commit][commit-playground]:
+One can still see it in a [commit][commit-playground]:

 ```kotlin
 GlobalScope.launch {